kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## A B Testing Basics

-Compare recommendation strategies.
+Compare recommendation strategies
-Measure outcome differences.
+Measure outcome differences
 Statistical rigor matters

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.